JavaScriptN0ob/myob-code-test/README.md

 >>b. **Cursive**: Build getMonthlyTax which take two parameters: *salary* & *taxTable* every-time taxTable will shift the first tax config and do if statement to compare salary with maximum & minimum salary.
 If salary is greater than max then return getMonthlyTax function with salary and new taxTable after shift.
 >>c. **If statement**: Normal compare with if statement, calculate the total tax divided by 12.
 >>d: **Array find**: Using taxTable.find with comparison to find the corresponding tax config.
 Then calculate the tax and plus the tax base number to get the total tax.

 >**3) Pro and Con** of each solution:
 >>a.
 Reduce is not readable as too many parameters are using. eg. accumulatedValue, currentValue and initialValue.
 Also consider about worth in maintain and expand cost.
 >>b.
 Cursive is similar to reduce.
 It looks cool and with minimum lines of codes.
 But very bad readable and maintainable.
 Also this method is not same as human thinking of calculate.
 >>c.
 Although if statement is heavy, but it has the best readable.
 But too many if statement will make this method very bad in maintainable and future expanding.
 >>d.
 Find is good as it will find the first tax file if callback returns true.
 It is like normal people do the calculation, found the corresponding config && calculate.
 Also, it is easy maintain and very good readable.

 >**4) Final decision** ---> Find:
-    Because its logic more similar to human being thinking, also good in maintainable and readable.
 >>Because its logic more similar to human being thinking, also good in maintainable and readable.

 [Back to Top](#top)